suave-ucsd/SuAVE-Documentation/limesurvey_suave/suave_setup.md

 - **Name the survey:**

   - You can name your survey anything.
 It is recommended that the survey name is informative.
-It will appear at the top of your SuAVE visualization and cannot be changed later. **Please make sure you title does not include apostrophes as this will cause the visualization to not display.**
+It will appear at the top of your SuAVE visualization and cannot be changed later. **Please make sure your title does not include apostrophes as this will cause the visualization to not display.**

 - **Link to Survey (URL)**